Home : Review Topics : Negotiating A Home Window Bid

 Anything you see in parentheses below are simply my comments, so do not include them in your email or phone conversations.

 When I call or email the contractor or local company, I say something like the following...

-Send your email or end your conversation and then give the contractor or local company a few days to let it marinade.
+Send your email or end your conversation and then give the contractor or local company a few days to let it marinad-te.
 In 95% of the cases, you will get a better price.
-You may have a little back-and-forth beyond this that may get into some features or upgrades that you may be willing to forego in order for the rep to give you the price you want.
+You may have a little back-and-forth beyond this, which may get into features or upgrades that you would be willing to forego in order for the rep to give you the price you want.